 LC Machine Accessories

 You can order replacement parts and accessories for your LC Machine from the Lucy Clay Tool Company.
-Currently you can buy plastic sheets for making thin clay sheets, replacement adhesive blades, replacement hex nut, additional metal foot plates, and width limiting guides.
+Currently you can buy plastic sheets for making thin clay sheets, replacement hex nut, additional metal foot plates, and width limiting guides.

 Width Limiting Guides

 This two-piece stainless guide accessory is intended for limiting sheet width.
 The right side bolts into the slot on the front of the machine.
 The left side attaches to the machine with foam tape.
 I have to say, these guides aren’t very well designed.
 Frankly, they don’t work.
 The one on the right does work, but has a sharp edge that catches the edge of your clay sheet and it allows thin sheets to slide underneath it.
 The guide on the left, however, does nothing to keep the clay sheet on the rollers.
-I shared my thoughts with Lucy Tools about this and suggested an alternative design, which is now in the works.
-A better set of guides should be available within a few weeks.
-They assured me that buyers of the first guides will receive a discount when purchasing the improved ones.
+I shared my thoughts with Lucy Tools about this and suggested an alternative design, but this has not happened.
+Personally, I think the company should make this item a priority because it is SO important in canemaking to have width-controlled skinner blends.
+The right guide is functional (but I still dislike it), and I end up using my finger to control the width on the left side of the sheet as I roll it through.
+It works, but I expect better from a machine of this caliber.

 Pros and Cons of the LC Machine